If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 Sanger analysis in Geneious Biologics is much the same process as the NGS workflow described above.
 The main differences are the preprocessing steps used to clean your data prior to running Antibody Annotator, and how you choose to continue your analysis after annotation.

-We have several tutorials for Sanger Analysis available, one focusing on chromatogram data and the other on paired Heavy and Light chain data.
+We have several tutorials for Sanger Analysis available, including one focusing on chromatogram data and the other on paired Heavy and Light chain data.

 Visualizing results

-Once the analysis is finished, you can visualise the results by selecting the Antibody annotator output file.
-The Pipeline Report and Graphs tab give an overview of the results which also consist of details on the Heavy and Light CDR3 diversity alongside VJ association in the form of heatmaps.
-You can export the graphs as pdf files or as .csv files by clicking Export.
-To learn more see: Using graphs for quality assurance and Using graphs to interpret clusters and clonotypes.
+You can also switch to the Pipeline Report and Graphs tabs to give an overview of the results and view the graphs in a full window.
+To learn more see Using graphs for quality assurance and Using graphs to interpret clusters and clonotypes.

 All exports are automatically downloaded by default.
 Exported files can also be downloaded from the jobs table, shown below (2).

-You can also view the clusters generated by selecting one from the Cluster Table dropdown menu.
-In the below example, the Heavy CDR3 cluster table is selected, which will group all sequences together that have the same Heavy CDR3 sequence.
-To learn more about what clusters are, see this article.
-Note that multi-region and inexact clusters can also be specified in the clustering options of Antibody Annotator: Clustering Options.
+You can also view the clusters generated by selecting one from the Cluster Table dropdown menu (highlighted above).
+In the example above, the Heavy CDR3 cluster table is selected, which will group all sequences together that have the same Heavy CDR3 sequence.
+To learn more about what clusters are, see Understanding "Clusters".
+You can also Add Clusters to your Results.

-Data filtering
+Data Filtering

 The Annotator Result tables can be filtered by specifying a valid SQL condition using column headers as the fields to filter on.